There are several methods of how to switch your printer on and off with your Raspberry Pi. I picked out 3 of them.

 g++ GpioControl.cpp -o GpioControl -lwiringPi -std=c++11

-When it's build you can get some information about the usage with the -h parameter.
+When it's built you can get some information about the usage with the -h parameter.

 It is also possible to set a cron job to set the different GPIO pins to low or high.
-You can set the cronjob with a similar scheme like if you use cron direct
+You can set the cronjob with a similar scheme as if you use cron direct.

 ./GpioControl -c "minute hour day-of-month month day-of-week" pin-number pin-state

-and you can set a cronjob in lets say 10 hours from now.
+You can also set a cronjob in let's say 10 hours from now.

 ./GpioControl -n hours-from-now pin-number pin-state

-This is usefull if you know that your printer is running for the next 8 hours so you can set a cronjob for switching off your printer in lets say 10 hours.
+This is useful if you know that your printer is running for the next 8 hours so you can set a cronjob for switching off your printer in let's say 10 hours.
 Because cron didn't have a year attribute, these cronjobs will be executed every year!

 Automatic shutdown after print with OctoPrint

-If you like that OctoPrint shuts down the printer after the print has finished, you can use the events from OctoPrint.
+If you like that OctoPrint switches the printer off after the print has finished, you can use the events from OctoPrint.
 What should be done if one of these events triggers, can be configured in the config.yaml file.

-In my case I had to add the following lines to the config.yaml file.
+In my case, I like to switch my printer off after the print is done.
+So I had to add the following lines to the configuration file.

-Be aware, that you have the correct amount of spaces in front of the different entities.
-To shutdown the printer I use the programm GpioControl which is currently in my upload folder.
-You can run whatever programm you like or send e-mails and more.
+Be aware, that you have the correct amount of spaces in front of the different entities in the config.yaml file!

 Modify your GCode-End-Scripts

-It is realy important, that you add the M400 gcode at the end of your end-script.
+It is really important, that you add the M400 gcode at the end of your end-script.
 This leads to, that the printer waits for the moves to finish.
 When these reach the final position the print-job is done.
 This is important if you want to move your build table down after a print-job is done.
-If you don't have the M400 command set, the last move commands are send to the printer, but the printer signals that the job is done before the movement reach its final position.
-In case of my Core-printers, the build table moves down, and before it reach the lower end position, the printer is switched off and the build table falls to the bottom.
-This can decalibrate or break the printer, so its important that the final moves have finished before shutting down the printer.
+If you don't have the M400 command set, the last move commands are sent to the printer, but the printer signals that the job is done before the movement reaches its final position.
+In the case of my core printers, the build table moves down, and before it reaches the lower end position, the printer is switched off and the build table falls to the bottom.
+This can decalibrate or break the printer, so it's important that the final moves have finished before shutting down the printer.
 So remember, M400 is your friend in this case.